Mezzo-Soprano / Soprano Janis Martin

 BD: I trust you enjoy singing!

 JM: Oh I do.
 I must admit that.
 It's a great part of my life.
 I love sports and I love to swim, but my family and my singing are the most important things to me in my life.
-Sometimes it's very hard to co-ordinate the two, especially travelling around.
+Sometimes it's very hard to co-ordinate the two, especially traveling around.
 I have a little boy who will be seven in two days.
 We live in Germany.
 He was born there and is being brought up bi-cultural and bi-lingual.
 He goes to the John F. Kennedy Schule, a German-American school.

 BD: So how do you bring your youngster to opera?

 JM: In our case it's quite interesting.
 My husband started a boys choir thirty-three years ago in West Berlin, in the ruins of the city.
 He had gone to the musik hochschule and studied instruments.
 He wanted to do something, but after the war what was he going to do?
 He took little boys from the street, with the patches sewn on their trousers and their shirts, and had them sing for the grandmothers and the wounded.
 In the years they have made many recordings and gone all over the world and been to the World's Fair and on TV.
 They are the Schöneberger Sängerknaben [named after the District of Schöneberg in Berlin].
 They have also sung at the Deutsche Oper in many operas that need children.
 These days he has children of the first group of boys!
 That's quite an accomplishment to have started that out in those times without any government support and continue for all these years.
 Anyway, they sing in Hansel and Gretel, and that was the first thing my son saw at the opera.
-He went backstage afterword and saw where the angels had been kneeling down and the tree that Hansel and Gretel went to sleep under.
+He went backstage afterward and saw where the angels had been kneeling down and the tree that Hansel and Gretel went to sleep under.
 He was fascinated by it all.
 He doesn't like to go to rehearsals; he just likes to see the finished product.
 He hasn't gotten that far that he wants to see the repetition.
 But I can't take him to all the things I'm in.
 They're too long, or I'm killing somebody, or they're killing me, or I'm jumping off somewhere.
 In the Flying Dutchman I kill myself in the end, and in Tosca I kill the baritone and then kill myself and the tenor gets shot.
 He's still a little young for that when it's Mommy, but he is getting so he can take it in other works.
 There are lots of theater mothers, but I'm not too ambitious about forcing my child into that.

 BD: If he goes in that direction, will you encourage him?